What is the difference between a diet and a lifestyle change?

 By the way, this is what we have been working on over the last few months.

-A comprehensive, step-by-step weight loss program that is designed to help you create a lifestyle change.
+A comprehensive, step-by-step weight loss program that is designed to help you create a realistic and sustainable lifestyle change.

 You’ll learn exactly what you need to eat, especially if you are always hungry.